moshthepitt/woocommerce-lipisha-credit-card/README.md

-#  Woocommerce Lipisha Credit Card
+#  WooCommerce Lipisha Credit Card
 Allows use of payments with credit cards via Kenyan payment processor Lipisha - https://lipisha.com

 ## How to set up